 Other conditions can cause these symptoms, but it is important to get them checked by a doctor.
 If the treatment is causing heart problems, your doctor can change the type of treatment you are having.

-Wounds may take longer to heal during treatment with temsirolimus.
-If you have any surgery planned, you may need to stop having temsirolimus before the operation and not start it again for a few weeks afterwards.
+If you have any surgery planned, you may need to stop having temsirolimus before the operation and not start it again for a few weeks after.
 Talk to your doctor if you have surgery planned.

 This treatment contains alcohol.
 If this is a problem for you, tell your doctor, nurse or pharmacist.
 Your blood alcohol level may be above the legal limit after you have the treatment.
 It is best not to drive or operate machinery for a few hours after having this treatment, even if you feel okay.